pnp/graph-connectors-samples/samples/azure-logicapps-servicenow/README.md

 - Run the Setup Logic App
 - Confirm in the Search Settings that an index has been set up

+## Features

+Using this sample you can use the Microsoft Graph connector to:

+* Return Service Now Service Catalog entries
+* Keep this updated as low code solution in Logic Apps

+This graph connector will hook up to ServiceNow to return the Service Catalog entries as an external item in the Microsoft Graph which can be used for both Microsoft Search and Microsoft Copilot.

+Two Logic Apps are created by the template:
+- Setup - configures the External Connection to ServiceNow and the related schema for the Service Catalog entries
+- Search - returns the catalog entries and adds them to the index

+The search is manually triggered by default but can be updated easily to run on a timer.
+The logic is intentionally basic to allow the focus on the Graph Connectors but could be updated to add additional logic to ensure that not all items are updated on every run.

 ## Help